p2pderivatives/cfd-dlc-js/docs/part5.md

 Note that it's important to use `bech32` addresses as DLC requires SegWit transactions to work.

-Now you are read to run, type `npm run example` and create your first DLC contract!
+Now you are ready to run, type `npm run example` and create your first DLC contract!